-This Italian Sausage and Peppers is one of my favourite one-pan meals because it is so hearty and filling while still being low carb and and it’s great as leftovers.
-Inspired by this Slow Cooker Italian Sausage and Peppers (Web Story), this is the sausage and peppers skillet version.
+This Italian Sausage and Peppers recipe is one of my favourite one-pan meals because it is so hearty and and it’s great as leftovers.
+Inspired by this Slow Cooker Italian Sausage and Peppers, this is the sausage and peppers skillet version.
 The less dishes I have to do on a busy weeknight, the better!

 - Heat the oil in a skillet over medium heat.